Skip to main content

 • TOKEN_EXPIRATION_MIN : Token expiration delay (in minutes)

-• JWT_TOKEN_KEY: Random generated base64 encoded key, should be secret
+• JWT_TOKEN_KEY: Randomly generated base64 encoded key, should be secret

-• ARGON2_PARALLELISM: Number of thread to use to compute Argon2 password hashing
+• ARGON2_PARALLELISM: Number of threads to use to compute Argon2 password hashing

 For details about Argon2, the golang package can give some help https://pkg.go.dev/golang.org/x/crypto/argon2